-Total revenue for the year ended 31 December 2022 increased by 6.59% compared to the fall of 6.33% experienced in 2021.
-This is mainly explained by the Company's strategy to grow back the books coupled with several increases in the key repo rates.
+Total revenue for the year ended 31 December 2023 increased by 41.94% compared to 6.59% in 2022.
+This is mainly explained by the Company's strategy to grow back the books coupled with several increases in the key reportates.